What do you do when you discover a destination on your list is an ethical nightmare?

 If there are human rights abuses, oppression, dictatorship, denial of democracy, corruption, unethical practices (animal welfare, environmental issues) or enforcement of manifestly unjust laws, what should you do?

-The obvious answer, is to take the destination off your list.
+The obvious answer is to take the destination off your list.
 Why support an unethical regime or practice by traveling there?

 There are instances where a boycott based on ethical reasons has worked for the better.
 Take South Africa for example; the worldwide boycott of its products, because of apartheid, became a popular movement which was backed by the political clout of the UN and foreign governments imposing sanctions, but it worked – eventually.

-Even if the unethical behavior is supported by the majority of citizens, engaging with the wider populace, and exposing them to thoughts, ideas, and beliefs of a wider audience, may cause a change.
+Even if the unethical behavior is supported by the majority of citizens, engaging with the wider populace, and exposing them to the thoughts, ideas, and beliefs of a wider audience, may cause a change.

 “As the former President of Geographic Expeditions, I can weigh in.
 My perspective was shaped when Amnesty International called for a boycott of our company because we were operating trips to Myanmar/Burma.
 At the time, Aung San Suu Kyi urged travelers to stay away.
 I managed to dig up our position paper, which I support to this day.